Thought Leadership

 The Economics of AI and Automation

 AI is changing the economics of customer service.
-But the ROI varies dramatically based on use case and implementation quality.
+But the ROI varies dramatically based on use case and implementation quality, and on whether the AI just answers or actually acts.
+That distinction is the whole game, and we cover it properly in our agentic AI vs chatbot guide.

 The headline numbers: